-NewRelicAppender which enriches log messages with contextual information from the New Relic .NET agent if it is attached to your application.
-This appender will pass enriched log messages to downstream appenders for specific use case log message handle.
-This project also provides
+NewRelicAppender enriches log messages with contextual information from the New Relic .NET agent if it is attached to your application.
+The appender passes enriched log messages to downstream appenders for specific use case log message handle.

 NewRelicLayout to output log messages in the way required by the New Relic logging endpoint.
 A target can then be configured to write logging data to an output folder, which can be monitored by a log forwarder to incrementally send log information to New Relic.

 This diagram illustrates the flow of log messages through log4net:

 The above diagram highlights the main components of the log4net logs in context solution:

 New Relic Appender: The

 NewRelicAppenderadds contextual information from the .NET agent (using the API) to the log events generated by the application.
 This contextual information, known as linking metadata, is used by New Relic to link log messages to the transactions and spans from which they were created.
 This appender will pass the enriched Log Events to downstream appenders for further processing.
 Since the

 ForwardingAppendertype, it needs to be the first appender in the chain and requires another appender that can write to an actual output destination as its child in order to work.

 NewRelicLayoutformats the enriched log events into the JSON format expected by New Relic.
 The appender, which this layout is assigned to, instructs log4net to output the JSON to a file in the location that the log forwarder expects.